Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-In the following, we go along the experimental background, especially about the interpretation of measured signals.
-In general, the temperature history is recorded using a laser flash or heat pulse type experimental apparatus, in which the sample is thermally excited on its front side by a short heat pulse, and the temperature is recorded on the other side.
-This is a common method to measure the thermal diffusivity, and also suitable due to the wide range of time scales that can be investigated~\cite{ParEtal61}.
+{In the following, we go along the experimental background, especially about the interpretation of measured temperature signals.
+Usually, the experiments are performed using a laser flash or heat pulse-type experimental apparatus.
+The sample is thermally excited on its front side by a short heat pulse, and the temperature is recorded on the other side.} This is a standard method to measure the thermal diffusivity and is also suitable due to the wide range of time scales that can be investigated \cite{ParEtal61}.
 There are geometrical restrictions in order to keep the heat conduction phenomenon on a one-dimensional level as much as possible.
 However, this is true only for uniform excitation on the surface and isotropic materials.
-Unfortunately, in some of the most important experiments, none of these are satisfied.
-The history of non-Fourier heat conduction has began with the theoretical predictions of Onsager, Tisza and Landau.
-However, while Onsager argued about probable microstructural reasons for deviation from Fourier's law~\cite{Onsager31I}, such as for heterogeneous materials, Tisza and Landau - in some sense, analogously - considered a two-fluid model for superfluid states of helium~\cite{Tisza38, Lan41}.
+The history of non-Fourier heat conduction has begun with the theoretical predictions of Onsager, Tisza, and Landau.
+While Onsager argued about probable microstructural reasons for deviation from Fourier's law \cite{Onsager31I}, such as for heterogeneous materials, Tisza and Landau - in some sense, analogously - considered a two-fluid model for superfluid states of helium \cite{Tisza38, Lan41}.
 In between, the common ground lies in the existence of parallel conduction channels inside the material, which might occur both in heterogeneous materials and at low-temperature states.